DetoxificationA Program of Touchstone Ranch Recovery Center

 Our team also discusses the impact that addiction has had on the patient’s mental, physical, social, emotional, and spiritual aspects of their lives.
 By following the American Society of Addiction Medicine criteria, our medical staff takes the utmost care in the treatment of each patient.

 At Touchstone Ranch Recovery Center, we provide a calm, quiet environment to begin the journey of recovery.
 Recovering from drug addiction takes a different amount of time for each person, and depends greatly on their length of use as well as the degree to which they were addicted.
 We offer a 90 day program for the greatest chance of long-term, permanent recovery with a 30 or 60 day option.
-We also offer a state licensed, Supportive Residential, step down program when appropriate for the individual.

 Stimulants such as amphetamines, cocaine or psychotropics like marijuana, do not meet the medical criteria for physical addiction.
 But that does not mean that individuals do not have severe cravings, which cause an obsession with these substances.
 This obsession fuels an uncontrollable compulsion to use the drug.
 Clients fitting this category will also benefit from being in the safe, drug-free space that detox provides.
 Our medical team will manage symptoms and provide medication as needed, if needed.